Ecodev/gims/docs/content/data_input2.rst

 GLAAS questionnaires
 --------------------

-Once you have cliced on the button you will be directed to an interface that enables you to edit a given questionnaire.
+Once you have clicked on the button you will be directed to an interface that enables you to edit a given questionnaire.

 .. image:: img/contribute_glaas1.png